How it works

 - follows government rules for operating a business

-The Summer Company program is closed for applications.
-Mark your calendar to visit the Ontario Government page for Summer Company for more information and to apply now.
+The Summer Company program is open for applications.
+Visit the Ontario Government page for Summer Company for more information and to apply now.
 Deadline is the first Monday in May.

 To prepare your application: